 Presenter, interviewer and producer…

-I am the anchor of a live daily show called Worldwide Exchange that airs globally on CNBC at 5am ET / 10am UK time.
+I am the anchor of a live daily show called The Closing Bell that airs globally on CNBC at 3pm ET / 8pmm UK time, live from the floor of the New York Stock Exchange.
 We cover global business news and current affairs.
 I also lead the network’s coverage on banks, and various international geopolitical events.

 My desire to move into this world stemmed from seeing my father do it so happily for all of my life, although it took me until my mid-20s to find the confidence to explore and ultimately pursue the only real dream I ever had – to follow in the footsteps of my Dad, David Frost.